Atchaya23/digital-electronics-2/project-1/README.md

 ### GPIO

+GPIO library includes a set of routines for easier handling of the General Purpose Input/Output ( GPIO ) pin functions.

-Some control registers from AVR MCU are defined in this library in order to make coding easier.
-This library is divided into two types of files: header files and source files.
+For clarity and efficiency of the code, the individual parts of the application in C are divided into two types of files: header files and source files.

-The first type usually contains definitions of data types, function prototypes, includes, definitions and C preprocessor commands.
-As it is indicated by its name, the extension of header file is **.h**.
+Header file is a file with extension .h and contains definitions of data types, function prototypes and C preprocessor commands.

-Source file **.c** is used to implement the code.
+Source file has the extension .c and is used to implementation the code.

 To implement this library in our code, we use ```#include``` directive.
-Then, whenever a function from this library is called, the control of the program is transferred to the function.

 Our GPIO library consists of:
 - [Header file](https://github.com/Atchaya23/digital-electronics-2/blob/main/project-1/lib/gpio/gpio.h) gpio.h.